Bisi Alimi, a Nigerian activist who received death threats after he came out tells us about his experience growing up in his home country.

 I hope things will get better.
 Last year, my charity partnered on a survey, which found that support for Nigeria's Same Sex Marriage (Prohibition) Act 2013, signed into law by former President Goodluck Jonathan, is declining.
 The study also found that 30 per cent of Nigerian young people between 16 and 26 years old would accept a friend, family member or someone they know, if that person came out to them as lesbian, gay or bisexual.
 I hold on to these rays of light.

 What’s the current situation like for Africa’s LBGTQI+ people?

 Well, it is a mixed bag.
 Mozambique just decriminalised gay sex, and the Seychelles is considering doing the same.
 In Botswana, activists and the legal system are leading the way, and there's similar progress in Kenya.
 In Ghana, some homophobic noise is being crowded out by a show of love and support from many other quarters.

 It's worth mentioning these examples to defuse the hate coming out of places like Nigeria, Uganda, the Gambia and Zimbabwe; and to counteract the skewed image of Africans as some sort of barbarians who want to kill all gays.
 This is what's often portrayed in the media, but it is not true.
 Homophobes exist in Western countries too.
-I've even heard racist comments by people in the Western LGBTQ+ community towards Africans.
+I've even heard racist comments by people in the Western LGBTQI+ community towards Africans.
 Racism is just as bad as homophobia.
 The journey to sexual liberty for Africa will arrive, but it will be led by, owned by, and claimed by Africans.

 Why do you think there’s so much anti-gay sentiment in Africa today?